Weka client and mount modes

-The WekaIO system client is a standard, POSIX-compliant filesystem driver installed on application servers that enable file access to the WekaIO filesystems.
-Similar to any other filesystem driver, the WekaIO system client intercepts and executes all filesystem operations.
-This enables the WekaIO system to provide applications with a local filesystem semantics and performance (as opposed to NFS mounts) while providing a centrally managed, sharable resilient storage.
+The Weka system client is a standard, POSIX-compliant filesystem driver installed on application servers, that enables file access to Weka filesystems.
+Similar to any other filesystem driver, the Weka system client intercepts and executes all filesystem operations.
+This enables the Weka system to provide applications with local filesystem semantics and performance (as opposed to NFS mounts) while providing a centrally managed, sharable, and resilient storage.

-The WekaIO system client is tightly integrated with the Linux operating system page cache, which is a transparent caching mechanism that stores parts of the filesystem content in the client host RAM.
-The operating system maintains a page cache in unused RAM capacity of the application server, delivering quicker access to the contents of the cached pages and overall performance improvements.
+The Weka system client is tightly integrated with the Linux operating system page cache, which is a transparent caching mechanism that stores parts of the filesystem content in the client host RAM.
+The operating system maintains a page cache in the unused RAM capacity of the application server, delivering quick access to the contents of the cached pages and overall performance improvements.

 The page cache is implemented in the Linux kernel and is fully transparent to applications.
 All physical memory not directly allocated to applications is used by the operating system for the page cache.
 Since the memory would otherwise be idle and is easily reclaimed when requested by applications, there is usually no associated performance penalty and the operating system might even report such memory as "free" or "available".
 Click here for a more detailed description of the page cache.

 The Weka client can control the information stored in the page cache and also invalidate it, if necessary.
 Consequently, the Weka system can utilize the page cache for cached high-performance data access while maintaining data consistency across multiple hosts.

 Each filesystem can be mounted in one of two modes of operation in relation to the page cache: